facontidavide/rqt_console_plus/README.md

 - A slightly different GUI.
 You may prefer it or not.
 - Multiple tabs (I really need them).
-- Save and load your parameters, configurtion and layout in a file.
+- Save and load your parameters, configuration and layout in a file.
 - It can either subscribe to `/rosout` or/and load the log messages from a rosbag.
 - It is written in C++ (rqt_console uses Python).